• Add description, images, menus and links to your mega menu

 1. Climate Change Redefines Where and How Coffee Is Grown

-Brazil, Vietnam, Central America, and East Africa are facing increasingly unpredictable droughts, rains, and harvest cycles.
-In response, farmers and roasters are investing in:
+East Africa, Brazil, Vietnam, and Central America are facing increasingly unpredictable droughts, rains, and harvest cycles.
+Changes in rainfall and rising temperatures exacerbate disease and pests.
+In response, coffee farmers and roasters are investing in:

 • Climate-resilient coffee varietals